Cryptocurrency at Wealthfront

 Cryptocurrency trusts have added risk from supply and demand in the marketplace

 Unlike ETFs, trusts don’t have an efficient creation and redemption mechanism — the process that usually keeps the price of an ETF close to the value of its holdings.
 This means that the price of a cryptocurrency trust’s shares can differ significantly from the value of the underlying assets, especially when compared to ETFs.
+To provide an example, the share price of GBTC relative to the net asset value of the underlying Bitcoin holdings has ranged from a premium of 101% on December 18, 2017, to a discount of 45% on November 18, 2022.

 Cryptocurrencies and cryptocurrency trusts are more susceptible to electronic attacks